Kaif2069/KaifsProjectonDevel/PROJECT1/README.md

 that is Highlighted with red color.
 At the end The total time taken to Complete the task will displayed.
-Using Netlify I hosted the site.
+Using Netlify I hosted the site (https://genuine-liger-ccecb3.netlify.app/).